Programs and curriculum support

 Frankston City Council offers a range of programs and support for local schools and their communities in their journey to become more environmentally sustainable.

-Limited funding support offered to schools in past years has included:
+Limited funding support offered to schools in past years includes:

 - ResourceSmart Schools – support for work in areas of Energy, Waste, Water, Biodiversity and Core